MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DirectoryObjects/Get-MgBetaDirectoryObjectDelta.md

 ## SYNOPSIS
 Get newly created, updated, or deleted directory objects without performing a full read of the entire directoryObject collection.
 For more information about the delta function, see Use delta query to track changes in Microsoft Graph data for details.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDirectoryObjectDelta](/powershell/module/Microsoft.Graph.DirectoryObjects/Get-MgDirectoryObjectDelta?view=graph-powershell-1.0)

 ## SYNTAX